 Watch video of their discussion:

 The October 17 panel included lawyers from both sides of the litigation, in which the NCAA and other sports leagues had sought to prevent New Jersey from legalizing sports betting.
-Stuyvesant P. Comfort Professor of Law Geoffrey Miller moderated a discussion that featured David Rebuck, the director of New Jersey’s Division of Gaming Enforcement; NBA general counsel Rick Buchanan; and NCAA managing director of enforcement Derrick Crawford, as well as Jodi Balsam ’86, a professor at Brooklyn Law School and an adjunct professor at NYU Law, and Ari Borod, vice president of legal and business affairs at fantasy sports company FanDuel.
+University Professor Arthur Miller moderated a discussion that featured David Rebuck, the director of New Jersey’s Division of Gaming Enforcement; NBA general counsel Rick Buchanan; and NCAA managing director of enforcement Derrick Crawford, as well as Jodi Balsam ’86, a professor at Brooklyn Law School and an adjunct professor at NYU Law, and Ari Borod, vice president of legal and business affairs at fantasy sports company FanDuel.

 How to protect the integrity of games is a key question that both states and sports leagues are wrestling with, the panelists said.
 According to Buchanan, the leagues have proposed model legislation that would give them royalties, which they say would help cover their increased enforcement efforts, and are also seeking access to betting data.

 Selected comments from the discussion:

 Derrick Crawford: “Sports wagering is acceptable, it's legal, it's regulated, and I think we just have to adjust.
 That's the environment going forward.
 Where do we fit in in collegiate athletics to make sure that our games stay legit, and that our student athletes are not harmed in any way?”